Are you interested in joining the U.S. Air Force? Keep reading as we outline how to get into the Air Force Academy.

 Here is a list of some of the things you can do to make your application stand out.

 You need to show off your brain power to be considered for acceptance into the Academy.
 The majority of applicants accepted into the Academy scored in the top 10% of their high school class.
-In fact, the official website for the U.S. Air Force Academy says, “proving you belong begins in the classroom.”
+In fact, the official website of the U.S. Air Force Academy says, “proving you belong begins in the classroom.”

 Taking a second language class is a great way to stand out from other applicants.
 The Academy values those who can speak more than one language.